Iblouse/Proactive-churn-prevention/README.md

 ### What This Project Is (And What It Isn't)

-This is **not** a model optimization exercise.
-The AUC is 0.66.
-The C-Index is 0.66.
-These are adequate, and that's the point.
+This is not a model-optimization exercise.
+I used default settings rather than spending time on hyperparameter tuning or leaderboard metrics.
+Performance is adequate for the goal (recall 0.66, AUC 0.66, C-index 0.66), and that is intentional.

 This project is about **building a complete business solution** that combines:
 - **Traditional ML** (risk scoring, survival prediction)